SMC7-2021/matlab-wavetable/README.md

 `'Oversample'` (integer, `>= 1`) default `1`.
 If `1`, no oversampling will take
 place.
 NB, mipmaps will be calculated with respect to `Fs * Oversample`.

+`'WavetableLength'` (integer) default `2048`.
+Must be a power of two, greater than or equal to 2^1.
+Useful for comparing wavetable length vs. oversampling factor.
+Higher oversampling affects timbral characteristics for low frequency wavetable reproduction, which can be mitigated by raising the wavetable length.

 ## Returns
 `y` (vector) the output signal.